-According to television stereotypes, no good Jewish boy can be discussed without his mother, and the first Jewish mother depicted on US radio, and then television, was in the form of Molly Goldberg.
-The Goldbergs (1949-54), which told the story of a first-generation immigrant family from Europe, is considered to be the first successful television sitcom (Brook, “Americanization”).
+According to television stereotypes, no good Jewish boy can be discussed without his mother, and the first Jewish mother depicted on US radio, and then television, was Molly Goldberg.
+The Goldbergs (1949-54), which told the story of a first-generation immigrant family from Europe, is considered the first successful television sitcom (Brook, “Americanization”).
 The show focused on “the trials and tribulations of a poor Jewish family who are guided through their difficult times by a warm, compassionate, and understanding woman, Molly Goldberg played by Gertrude Berg” (Cantor 208).
 The (fake) Yiddish-accented Molly was portrayed as an overweight, doting, nurturing, warm, and generous working-class Jewish matriarch (Brook, “Cozy”; Ruggieri and Leebron).
 While a beloved television character, “[Berg’s] early portrayal of the Jewish female became synonymous with the stereotyped overweight, well-meaning, but overbearing mother” (Ruggieri and Leebron 1272).

 The stereotype of the Jewish mother was made popular in the United States by male comedy writers during the 1960s (Ravits).
 Ultimately, Jewish mothers were portrayed as nagging, nitpicky, overprotective, manipulative, overbearing, domineering, pushy, guilting, and loving to an extreme (Baskind; Clanton; Ravits; Rockler).
 The Jewish mother loved too much and knew absolutely no boundaries in order to protect her sons.
-Howard’s mother on The Big Bang Theory is never seen but always heard (literally and metaphorically).
-Mrs. Wolowitz was described consistently as being obese and immensely overbearing; therefore, she exuded most of the negative stereotypes of the Jewish mother described previously.
+For example, Howard’s mother on The Big Bang Theory is never seen but always heard (literally and metaphorically).
+Mrs. Wolowitz is described consistently as being obese and immensely overbearing; therefore, she exudes most of the negative stereotypes of the Jewish mother.

 The Television Depiction of the Jewish Male

-According to Buchbinder, “The representation of inadequate masculinities, and particularly of the male-as-schlemiel [inadequately or incompetently male], is hardly a new development in either film or television” (232); this has been occurring for decades and continues to this day.
+According to David Buchbinder, “The representation of inadequate masculinities, and particularly of the male-as-schlemiel [inadequately or incompetently male], is hardly a new development in either film or television” (232); this has been occurring for decades and continues to this day.
 Characters such as the neurotic Miles Silverberg on Murphy Brown (1988–98), whiny Joel Fleischman on Northern Exposure (1990-95), and prissy and obsessive Schmidt on New Girl (2011-18) are just the tip of the Jewish character iceberg.
-While all of these characters are bright and successful in their white-collar careers, they all epitomize the negative stereotype of the weak Jewish male; they are more neurotic and whiny and less strong and outwardly masculine (e.g., in stature, attitude, career) than many other non-Jewish male characters on modern-day television.
+While all of these characters are bright and successful in their white-collar careers, they all epitomize negative stereotypes of the weak Jewish male; they are more neurotic and whiny and less strong and outwardly masculine (e.g., in stature, attitude, career) than many other non-Jewish male characters on modern-day television.

 It should be noted that comedic character portrayals on television sitcoms are often depicted stereotypically, also referred to as “stock types” (Ravits).
-Byers and Krieger concurred that, “It is true that, on television, difference often enters the text through the stereotype because the stereotype allows viewers to ‘read’ a character very quickly, in a ‘short hand’” (132); therefore, stereotypes are simply cognitive shortcuts (Valdivia).
+Byers and Krieger concur: “It is true that, on television, difference often enters the text through the stereotype because the stereotype allows viewers to ‘read’ a character very quickly, in a ‘short hand’” (132); stereotypes are simply cognitive shortcuts (Valdivia).
 It is understood in this critique that most, if not all, television characters are stereotyped to a certain degree.
 While addressing Jewish masculinity on popular television, “it is not stereotypes per se that are objectionable but the constant deployment of stereotypes that serve to demean and discriminate against segments of the population” (Valdivia 170).
-The major issue to be addressed here is how the stereotypical representation of the emasculate male is detrimental to Jewish people and the perception of Jews as a whole.
+The major issue addressed here is how the stereotypical representation of the emasculate male is detrimental to Jewish people and the perception of Jews as a whole.